Emmanuel-Roy/Emoo-Boy/README.md

   * One of the major things that the PPU got me to think of was the idea of Machine Cycles vs Ticks.
 It turns out that a lot of documentation on the Gameboy focuses on machine cycles, (4 system ticks), even though a lot of components rely on system ticks to operate.
 For example, a given opcode may take 1 machine cycle, but that would also activate 4 ticks on the PPU, drawing 4 pixels.
 Another opcode could take 2 machine cycles, and would as such activate 8 ticks on the PPU, drawing 8 pixels.
   * Thinking about this also helped me think about how I would fix timing issues if they occurred, and I ultimately just chose to loop the other system components for however many ticks the CPU took to operate a given opcode.

-## Implementing the Gamepad and the timer
+## Implementing the Gamepad and the Timer
   * The gamepad was a breeze, I just had SDL check the keyboard after each CPU cycle and updated the appropriate register in system memory accordingly.
   * I ended up adding it to MMU.c, as I figured opcodes like "stop" would rely on checking for an update to the gamepad.
   * The timer wasn't as easy, but it only took an hour or two to understand and set up.
 The previous knowledge I acquired about ticks vs machine cycles was also relevant here, and I thought it was an interesting technical challenge to convert the two.